vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 Khuluma is ChatGPT with a voice.
 You can talk to Khuluma using both your voice and text.<br>
 Khuluma means "speak" or "talk" in Zulu.
 It's one of the official languages of South Africa.

+I never expected this simple design to work so well.

 <br>

 ## How to run the app